mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To construct the tree in {{parent-hash-tree}}:

-* A creates a group with B, ...
-G
+* A creates a group with B, ..., G
 * A removes F in a full Commit, setting T, U, and W
-* E sends an empty Commit, setting X, Y, and W
+* E sends an empty Commit, setting Y and W
-* A adds a new member at F in a partial Commit, adding F as unmerged at X, Y, and W
+* A adds a new member at F in a partial Commit, adding F as unmerged at Y and W
-* A removes D, resetting T, U, and W (in particular, F is no longer unmerged at W)
-* A adds new memebers at D and H in a partial commit
-  * D is added as unmerged at U, W
-  * H is added as unmerged at Y, W

 # Array-Based Trees